MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/prebuilt-model-receipt.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to create and configure a trained model in SharePoint Syntex.
+description: Learn how to create, configure, and use a trained model in SharePoint Syntex.

 ---

-# Use a trained model to extract info from invoices in Microsoft SharePoint Syntex
+# Use a trained model to extract info from receipts in Microsoft SharePoint Syntex

-The trained *invoice model* analyzes and extracts key information from sales invoices.
-The API recognizes invoices in various formats and [extracts key invoice information](/azure/applied-ai-services/form-recognizer/concept-invoice#field-extraction), such as customer name, billing address, due date, and amount due.
+The trained *receipt model* in SharePoint Syntex analyzes and extracts key information from sales receipts.
+The API recognizes printed and handwritten receipts and [extracts key receipt information](/azure/applied-ai-services/form-recognizer/concept-receipt#field-extraction), such as merchant name, merchant phone number, transaction date, tax, and transaction total.

-## Create a trained invoice model
+## Create a trained receipt model

-Follow these steps to create a trained model to classify documents in SharePoint Syntex.
+Follow these steps to create a trained receipt model to classify documents in SharePoint Syntex.

 1. From the **Models** page, select **Create a model**.